As of October 24th, 2023, Alexandria isn’t accepting new clients until further notice. We have a waiting list for your review.

 Accepting clients from ages 18 and up.

-Anthem Ohio, CareSource, Cigna Ohio and Illinois, Medical Mutual Ohio, Molina Medicare, Oscar Health, and United Healthcare Commercial.
+Aetna, Anthem Ohio, Buckeye, CareSource, Cigna Ohio and Illinois, Humana Medicaid, Medical Mutual Ohio, Molina Medicare, Oscar Health, and United Healthcare Commercial.
 Is not accepting EAP.

 Alexándria Olosunde is a Licensed Marriage & Family Therapist with a dual degree in both Professional Counseling & Marriage & Family Therapy from the University of Akron.
 She is also a Miami University (OH) alumnus.
 Her experiences include individual counseling, grief counseling, community-based counseling, and family counseling.
 Most recently, Alexándria studied with a well-renowned couple’s therapist and creator of the Pragmatic-Experiential Method, Brent Atkinson.
 Through that experience, Alexándria has further honed her relationship skills and now considers herself a relationship specialist with the ability to work with individuals, couples, and families.
 However, do not let her specialty deceive you.
 Alexándria is well versed in supporting a wide range of individuals, varying in demographics and diagnoses.